lbuchs/WebAuthn/README.md

           alert ok or fail      <----------------'

 ## Attestation
-What's attestation?
-Normally, you just need to verify that a login comes from the same device like the device used on registration.
-For this usecase, you don't need any attestation.
-If you need more security, maybe when you know that for your company login everyone has a solokey, you can verify with direct attestation, that this device is really a solokey.
-Companys could even buy own authenticators signed with a company-own root certificate, then you can verify that a authenticator is one of your company.
+Typically, when someone logs in, you only need to confirm that they are using the same device they used during registration.
+In this scenario, you do not require any form of attestation.
+However, if you need additional security, such as when your company mandates the use of a Solokey for login, you can verify its authenticity through direct attestation.
+Companies may also purchase authenticators that are signed with their own root certificate, enabling them to validate that an authenticator is affiliated with their organization.

 ### no attestation
 just verify that the device is the same device used on registration.